 customized offer.
 The prices vary according to the location and the size of the

 Bahía de Santa Pola: Offers garden views and beautiful camping experience with many facilities to offer.
 Placed at a convenient distance from the Carabassi beach and the Salt Museum.
 Well trained, English speaking staff and a good variety of options to choose from when it comes to providing accommodation to the visitors.
 Further details can be found at www.campingbahiasantapola.com

-If you are travelling with a Motorhome, Camp Park Santa Pola (www.campercontact.com/) has decent locations to offer with rates starting from €10 (approx. $11, £8, $15 CAD, $16 AUD) per night.
+If you are travelling with a Motorhome, Camp Park Santa Pola (www.campercontact.com/) has decent locations to offer with rates starting from €10 (approx. $11, £8, $14 CAD, $15 AUD) per night.
 It is a few kilometres away from the city and the beach but is a comfortable place to camp.

-- Weather: The winter weather in Santa Pola (Spain) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Santa Pola (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Santa Pola (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.